BriansIDP/LibrispeechBiasingLists/work/README.md

 * `select_words.py`: Arrange biasing lists from all scraped words

 ### How To
-* Run `python get_book_chapters.py` with correct set name in the script to get a json file containing word lists for each speaker-project pair.
+* First run: ```python get_book_chapters.py```.
+Need to set correct set name and range of text in the script.
+This outputs a json file containing biasing lists for each speaker-project pair.
-* Run `select_words.py`
+* Then run: ```python select_words.py```.
+This takes the biasing lists and check it against `all_rare_words.txt`.
+Need to specify the set name, context length, the minimum and maximum length of each biasing list.